yashbajwan/Github-AJAX-Project/README.md

 ## Github Users Profile

-A simple application to display some stuff from Github User's Profile.
+A simple application to display some stuff from Github User's Profile using GitHub API.